LoCoMo — Hebb Mind vs MemPalace

 Production parity — the most important caveat

 Hebb Mind benchmarks call the same code paths as the shipped product.
-The eval harness ingests every LoCoMo turn through the production Claude Code hooks (src/hebb/integrations/claude_code/write.py on each user prompt, stop.py on each turn round-trip): per-utterance memories with the same min-length filter and session-scoped dedupe; per-turn-pair summaries with the same [<timestamp>] [<role>] … formatting.
+The eval harness ingests every LoCoMo turn through the production Claude Code capture hook (src/hebb/integrations/claude_code/stop.py, which fires on each turn round-trip): per-utterance memories with the same min-length filter and session-scoped dedupe; per-turn-pair summaries with the same [<timestamp>] [<role>] … formatting.
 Retrieval goes through the same /api/v1/search that Claude Code, the MCP server, and the Web Console all hit.
-The 91.4% / 94.1% R@10 you see here is the R@10 a user actually gets in production (94.1% on the shipped bge-large default, rerank off).
+The 91.4% / 94.1% R@10 you see here is the R@10 a user actually gets in production (94.1% with the --profile best bge tier, rerank off).

 MemPalace's benchmark does not call their production pipeline.
 Our source-level audit of their repo finds three concrete divergences: